der-carnivore/BingAds-docs/BingAds/scripts/reference/CampaignUrls.md

 [setTrackingTemplate(String trackingTemplate)](#settrackingtemplate~string-trackingtemplate~)|void|Sets the tracking template of this campaign.

 ## <a name="cleartrackingtemplate"></a>clearTrackingTemplate
 Clears the tracking template of this campaign.
-For more information, see [Tracking Templates](/bingads/guides/url-tracking-upgraded-urls#trackingtemplatevalidation).
+For information about tracking templates, see [Tracking Templates](/bingads/guides/url-tracking-upgraded-urls#trackingtemplatevalidation).

 ### Returns:
 |Type|Description|